-For an educational and highly interesting day out we would suggest heading to Bodmin Jail.
+For an educational and highly interesting day out, we would suggest heading to Bodmin Jail.
 The original jail was built by George III in 1779 but the jail you see today was actually built by the jails prisoners.
-The prisoners would fetch granite from Bodmin’s Cuckoo Quarry to complete the build and in total they shifted around 20,000 tons of granite.
+The prisoners would fetch granite from Bodmin’s Cuckoo Quarry to complete the build and in total, they shifted around 20,000 tonnes of granite.
 Visit the jail on a rainy day and you can explore the dark cells, learn about the prisoners who used to live there and even take part in a ghost walk.
-After your trip around the cells you can refuel at the Warders Room Restaurant.
+After your trip around the cells, you can refuel at the Warders Room Restaurant.
 This superb restaurant has a team of quality chefs who cook all the food in the jail’s kitchen using locally sourced, seasonal meats, fish and vegetables.

 Opening times: Open every day except for Christmas Day.
 Jail visits are from 9.30am until dusk.

 With the majority of its attractions located undercover, Kidz World in St Austell is a great place to let your children unwind and release their pent up energy.
 With 20,000 square feet of adventure play, Kidz World boasts a whopping nine star attractions, all of which are included in the initial admission price.
 Make a splash as you investigate the sand and water play area, which really gets kids thinking as they discover ways to make water move uphill and channel the current through several different chambers.
 Alternatively get your adrenaline pumping as you make your way around the obstacles in Kidz World’s action packed laser shooting combat game.
 Whatever your children are into the attractions at Kidz World are sure to amaze them.